 Exploring the outside world is an important part of a child's learning experience, but it's not always easy when you have space and time limitations.
 We've compiled a list of fun, simple suggestions to keep families connected to nature without having to go far or break the bank.

 Top up the resource bank and keep the kids busy at home with reading, puzzles, crafting, science and other screen-free activities.
 They're all available to download for free and you won't need any special equipment, so head off the "I'm bored!" moans and buy yourself a few moments of peace so you can get some of your own work done!

-Best geography home schooling resources
+Best geography home education resources

-Criss-cross the globe, visit landmarks and even venture out into space with our pick of the best geography home schooling resources.
+Criss-cross the globe, visit landmarks and even venture out into space with our pick of the best geography home education resources.
 Whether you want to chat to an explorer, take on a massive world colouring project or learn amazing facts about every nation on Earth, you'll find plenty of KS1 and KS2 geography activities on our list.

-Best coding home schooling resources
+Best coding home education resources

 From Minecraft modding to block coding, Python programming and robot building, your child's computing education doesn't need to stop during school closures.
 Whether they're new to coding or an experienced programmer, we've picked the best resources available online to keep them engaged and learning.